weitingforyou/tensorflow-stock-prediction/README.md

  - Gym (for Deep Q Network)

 ## Distributed Tensorflow
-Distributed version for MNIST example.
+Distributed version for MNIST example.<br>
-Create a cluster of Tensorflow servers, and distribute a computation graph across the cluster.
+Create a cluster of Tensorflow servers, and distribute a computation graph across the cluster.<br>
 Need to consider about transmission time.
 Transmission time must not be longer than compute time.

 ## Convolutional Neural Network